gruns/blagoblag/content/drafts/service.rst

 If you've been around an Open Source community for any length of time, you've probably heard someone say, "We're all volunteers here".
-Often this is given as an explanation for why some feature hasn't been implemented, why a release has been delayed, or more generally, why something hasn't been done.
+Often this is given as an explanation for why some feature hasn't been implemented, why a release has been delayed, and in general, why something hasn't happened.

 I think when we say these things (and I've said them as much as anyone), often we're being dishonest.
 Almost always it's not a question of an absolute